HCUM/empiano/README.md

 </p>

 ## Additional Information
-- Our system requires the data-samples sent through the LSL stream to have the following format:
+- Our system requires the data-samples sent through the LSL-stream to be formatted as followed:
 ([channel 1, channel 2, ...], timestamp)
 - For sending the sound-modulation MIDI messages to the music software, a virtual MIDI cable is required:
     - On **Windows**: Sometimes an inbuilt **virtual MIDI cable** is available,